Strategies for Fine-Tuning LLMs on Small Datasets

 Experimenting with Different Data Formats for Optimal Performance

-The format in which you present your data to the LLM can significantly impact its performance.
-Depending on the specific task, certain data formats may be more effective than others.
+The format in which you present your data to finetune LLMs can significantly impact their performance.
+Depending on the specific task, and whether it is a domain-specific LLM certain data formats may be more effective than others.
 For example, in a text classification task, you might find that separating the input text and the corresponding label with a special token leads to better results compared to other formats.
 Experimentation with different data formats can help you identify the most suitable representation for your LLM and small dataset.

 Model Training Techniques